 The lastest person to be prosecuted forgiving offence on social media is eighteen year old Sam Busby, from Worcester.
 Like Matthew Woods, he posted jokes about missing schoolgirl April Jones on Facebook.

 Last week I went on the BBC Radio Worcester Breakfast show to make the case that while abhorrent, the prosecution was a step too far.
-You can listen to my contribution via the embedded player below.
+You can listen to my contribution via the embedded player below, or listen on the PodoMatic website.
 Continue reading

 Newsweek announces the digital transition